 You can join the Meanwood Valley Trail and walk south to Woodhouse Moor or north into Leeds’ surrounding countryside and to Golden Acre Park.
 Sheer pleasure ...

-If you would like to volunteer to help and support The Hollies, please contact Friends of The Hollies at https://friendsofthehollies.com/
+The Hollies is owned by Leeds City Council and managed by its Parks & Countryside Service.
+And it is cared for by the Friends of The Hollies.
+If you would like to volunteer to help and support The Hollies, please contact the Friends at https://friendsofthehollies.com/